noahstegman/Portfolio-Vue/README.md

 # Portfolio-Vue

 This is my portfolio.
-I wrote it mainly using VueJS
+I wrote it using VueJS for the front-end framework.
+It is hosted on a DigitalOcean Ubuntu VM

 ## Project Setup